-Each year the President’s Committee on the Arts and Humanities (PCAH) provides private financial support for these Presidential honors, including an annual gala, celebrating all the medalists, which was held this year at the National Gallery of Art.
+Each year the President’s Committee on the Arts and the Humanities (PCAH) provides private financial support for these Presidential honors, including an annual gala, celebrating all the medalists, which was held this year at the National Gallery of Art.

 President Obama in his remarks to the medalists said “today’s recipients of the National Medals of the Arts and the Humanities are poets, musicians, artists, journalists, professors, historians, and at least one chef.
 Their paths and their mediums could hardly be more different, and that’s what makes them great.
 They take their piece of this big, bold, diverse, energetic country, they reshape it, and then they share it with us.
 They open our experience to theirs, and for that, we honor them here today.”

-Joining the President and the First Lady in honoring this year’s awardees were the co-chairs and members of the President’s Committee, as well as the chairs of the National Endowment for the Arts (NEA) and National Endowment for the Humanities (NEH).
-The humanities citations went to Rudolfo Anaya, Author; José Andrés, chef & entrepreneur; Ron Chernow, author; Louise Glück, poet; Terry Gross, radio host & producer; Wynton Marsalis, composer & musician; James McBride, author; Louis Menand, author; Elaine Pagels, historian & author; Prison University Project, Higher Education Program; Abraham Verghese, physician, professor, & author; and Isabel Wilkerson, journalist & author.
+Joining the President and the First Lady in honoring this year’s awardees were the Co-Chairs and Members of the President’s Committee, as well as the Chairs of the National Endowment for the Arts (NEA) and National Endowment for the Humanities (NEH).
+The humanities citations went to Rudolfo Anaya, author; José Andrés, chef & entrepreneur; Ron Chernow, author; Louise Glück, poet; Terry Gross, radio host & producer; Wynton Marsalis, composer & musician; James McBride, author; Louis Menand, author; Elaine Pagels, historian & author; Prison University Project, higher education program; Abraham Verghese, physician, professor, & author; and Isabel Wilkerson, journalist & author.

-First awarded by NEH in 1989 as the Charles Frankel Prize, the National Humanities Medal, honors individuals and organizations whose work has deepened the nation's understanding of the humanities, broadened citizens' engagement with the humanities, or helped preserve and expand America's access to important humanities resources.
+First awarded by NEH in 1989 as the Charles Frankel Prize, the National Humanities Medal honors individuals and organizations whose work has deepened the nation's understanding of the humanities, broadened citizens' engagement with the humanities, or helped preserve and expand America's access to important humanities resources.

-The NEA’s National Medal of Arts established by Congress in 1984, is awarded by the President to those who have made extraordinary contributions to the creation, growth, and support of the arts in the United States.
+The NEA’s National Medal of Arts, established by Congress in 1984, is awarded by the President to those who have made extraordinary contributions to the creation, growth, and support of the arts in the United States.